slithiaote/lepton/paper.md

 # Summary

 Source code is very hard to maintain when the documentation is missing.
-Recognizing this fact, D. Knuth [@Knuth84literateprogramming] proposed the literate programming paradigm, i.e. that source code and documentation should be written at the same time, inside the same file, and in a format designed for human understanding.
+Recognizing this fact, @Knuth84literateprogramming proposed the literate programming paradigm, i.e., that source code and documentation should be written at the same time, inside the same file, and in a format designed for human understanding.

 ''Lepton'' is a tool for writing reproducible research papers and similar documents